-Acknowledgments 2
+Acknowledgments

-Introduction 3
+Introduction

-How to Use This Guide 1
+How to Use This Guide

-Mental Health 101 5
+Mental Health 101

-Overview of Lesson Plan 7
+Overview of Lesson Plan

-Discussion Questions Worksheet)
+Discussion Questions Worksheet

-Section1: What is Mental Health?
-12 2
+Section 1: What is Mental Health?

-Section 2: Recognizing Mental Health Challenges and Achieving Mental Wellness 14 1
+Section 2: Recognizing Mental Health Challenges

+and Achieving Mental Wellness

-Section 3: Talk and Take Action 18 3
+Section 3: Talk and Take Action

-Answer Guide for Discussion Questions 2 1
+Answer Guide for Discussion Questions

-Memo for Families 3
+Memo for Families

-Developed by
+Developed by...

 The Health Literacy Team at BC Children's Hospital, an agency of the Provincial Health Services Authority, and the Child, Youth, and Young Adult Mental Health and Substance Use Gaining Ground Team at Fraser Health in August, 2014.
-This Facilitation Guide was updated in August, 2015.
-This resource was created with donations through the National Hockey League Players Association and mindcheck.ca.
-We thank all of our supporters.
+This Facilitation Guide was updated in August, 2015 and re-branded in 2017 to align with a new provincial initiative in BC, Foundry.
+Content from mindcheck.ca has been moved over to foundrybc.ca.
+As a result, all links included in this guide have been updated to align with the new structure on foundrybc.ca.
+This resource was created with donations through the National Hockey League Players Association and mindcheck. ca. We thank all of our supporters.